liferay/liferay-frontend-projects/dxp/react_rendering.md

 which receives:

 1. A `ComponentDescriptor` describing the source of the React component to render.
-More on this on the next section.
+More on this in the next section.
 2. A `Map` containing arbitrary data that will be injected to the React component as initial properties.
 Note that the data inside the map must be compatible with JavaScript, so you cannot inject any Java object you like, only primitive types, `Map`s, `Array`s, ... that can be serialized to JSON.
 3. The current `HttpServletRequest` for which the component is being rendered.
 4. A `Writer` where the rendered HTML (and optionally the JavaScript) is written to.